-Our Board of Directors has exam ined the relationship between each of our non-employee directors and the Company and has determined that directors Cole, Donovan, Elmore, Magid, Mayer, Moloney, Newman, Prichett and Vittert qualify as "independent" directors in accordance with the published listing requirements of the NYSE and, in the case of the Audit Committee, the rules of the SEC.
-In assessing the independence of directors named in this Proxy Statement, our Audit Committee and Board of Directors considered the fact that Mr. Moloney serves as an officer of Western Colorprint, with which we conduct business.
-He became Chief Operating Officer in 2007.
-Western Colorprint provides us, in the normal course of business, with commercial printing services for which we paid Western Colorprint \$645,000 in 2010.
-We expect to continue to purchase such services in 2011.
-We believe that the terms of continuing business with Western Colorprint are comparable to terms that would have been reached by unrelated parties in an arms-leng th transaction.
-Our Audit Committee and the Board of Directors have reviewed the relationship between the Company and Western Colorprint and have concluded that the relationship is not material to either party, and that Mr. Moloney does not, and will not, have a material interest in, nor any direct involvement with, the transactions and as such has no material relationship with us.
+Our Board of Directors has examined the relationship between each of our non-employee directors and the Company and has determined that directors Cole, Donovan, Elmore, Magid, Mayer, Moloney, Newman, Prichett and Vittert qualify as "independent" directors in accordance with the published listing requirements of the NYSE and, in the case of the Audit Committee, the rules of the SEC.
+In assessing the independence of directors named in this Proxy Statement, our Audit Committee and Board of Directors considered the fact that Mr. Moloney served as an officer of Western Colorprint, with which we conduct business.
+He became President and Chief Operating Officer in December 2006 and served in that capacity until July 2011.
+Western Colorprint provided us, in the normal course of business, with commercial printing services for which we paid Western Colorprint \$618,000 in 2011.
+We believe that the terms of 2011 business with Western Colorprint were comparable to terms that would have been reached by unrelated parties in an arms-length transaction.
+Our Audit Committee and the Board of Directors have reviewed the relationship between the Company and Western Colorprint and have concluded that the relationship was not material to either party, and that Mr. Moloney did not have a material interest in, nor any direct involvement with, the transactions and as such and no material relationship with us.
 Based on its review, the Board of Directors has determined that Mr. Moloney is also an independent director of the Company under the rules of the NYSE and the SEC.
+Western Colorprint ceased business operations in 2011.
 See "Certain Relationships and Related Transactions" below.
 Directors Junck and Schermer do not qualify as independent directors because they are employees of the Company.